Osgoode Club Official Statement on Coyote Cull Contest!

 Osgoode Township Fish, Game and Conservation Club

-5 thoughts on “Osgoode Club Official Statement on Coyote Cull Contest!”
+5 Replies to “Osgoode Club Official Statement on Coyote Cull Contest!”

 1. Thanks to the OFAH and local conservation clubs like the OTFGCC, the number of coyote kills on area farms is far less than they might otherwise be.
 Nevertheless, the problem is significant and it is now spreading into the urban areas where cats and dogs are prime prey, and there are more incidents of coyote/human encounters being reported.